slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"You’re a kid until you have kids."
 -- Sahil Lavingia [1989]*

-### On retirement

-> *"Retirement is when you stop sacrificing today for an imaginary tomorrow."
--- Naval Ravikant [1974]*

-Finding a place to die is an important thing to do.

-> *"A man dies when he stops working." (...)
-"Everybody wants to go to heaven, but nobody wants to die."
--- vox populi*

-> *"Men fear death, as children fear to go in the dark; and as that natural fear in children is increased with tales, so is the other."
--- Francis Bacon [1561]*

-> *"Be a good ancestor.
-Do something a future generation will thank you for.
-A simple thing is to plant a tree."
--- Kevin Kelly [1952]*

-> *"My objective is to die with my shoes on."
--- Nassim Taleb [1960]*

-> *"All God does is watch us and kill us when we get boring.
-We must never, ever be boring."
--- Chuck Palahniuk [1963]*

 ### On loneliness

 > *"If a man knows more than others he becomes lonely." (...)